kc0buk/java-school/README.md

 Add appropriate exception handling routines.

 * [ ] You must specifically handle the following exceptions:
-  * [ ] a resource is not found where it should be - for example, you look up a student who is not there
+  * [x] a resource is not found where it should be - for example, you look up a student who is not there
   * [ ] a resource is found where it should not be - for example, you try to enroll a student in a course where they are already enrolled
-  * [ ] a non-handled endpoint is accessed (a URL not found exception)
+  * [x] a non-handled endpoint is accessed (a URL not found exception)
-* [ ] All other exceptions should be handled by some generic exception handled that you provide.
+* [x] All other exceptions should be handled by some generic exception handled that you provide.
-* [ ] All exception messages should start with the phrase "Found an issue with School: " followed by any system-generated messages you think appropriate.
+* [x] All exception messages should start with the phrase "Found an issue with School: " followed by any system -generated messages you think appropriate.
-* [ ] The following is the format for the error messages
+* [x] The following is the format for the error messages
   * **Title** - The title of the exception
   * **Status** - Http Status Code
   * **detail** - Detailed message for the client